|

 Visit Clear Lake

-A Kite Festival comes to town in the winter over the frozen lake (note: returns in Feb.
-2022).
+A Kite Festival comes to town in the winter over the frozen lake.
 Before you leave town, you need to grab a picnic lunch from Starboard Market and a cookie from Cookie’s Etc.

 Discover Allamakee County